Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-10.md

 ## Planning your project

 To get the best results for your project you need a plan.
+Create a **Todo** section in your project readme.

 Do this:

 - Write a short description of your project goals.
 - Make a list of tasks you'll need to complete to complete your project.